docksal/boilerplate-gatsby/README.md

 - `fin init` - (re)initialize the project (start fresh, drops `docroot`)
 - `fin develop` - starts Gatsby server again (if the server or project stack was stopped).
 Does NOT do a reset
 - `fin build-site` - Generates production GatsbyJS site build in `./public`

+## Appendix

+### Gatsby 1.x issue with images when working in Docker

+When running Gatsby in develop mode, there is an issue with images imported via `import`, because Gatsby appends port to their URLs by default.
+See https://github.com/gatsbyjs/gatsby/issues/5264#issuecomment-392947839 for the proper workaround.